CommanderTurtle/fsharp-material/throw/README.md

 - `index.fs` (Giraffe DSL) -> rendered to `index.html`
 - `indexmd.fs` (Markdown generator) -> rendered to `index.md`

-And the HTML page will be served.
+And the HTML page will be served if they’re in the same directory.
+This is standard Jekyll/MkDocs behavior.

 ## What Gets Converted